Skip to content

 Data Types

-Groovy supports various data types including integers, floating-point numbers, booleans, and strings.
+Groovy supports various data types, including integers, floating-point numbers, booleans, and strings.

 groovy